irenevlachou/Polytonic-tutorial/README.md

 This set adds all the accented letters, lower case and upper case, and the accents+breathings necessary to build these composites.
 It's basically what Unicode defines as “Greek Extended” with the addition of forgotten iota subscript (uni037A). http://www.unicode.org/charts/PDF/U1F00.pdf

-In this category I avoid adding the archaic numerals.
-The reason I'm doing that is this:
-The specific archaic numerals, even if they aren't many, require special attention and research on behalf of the designer.
-These numerals are rarely used and most of the designers don't even know how to typeset them, hence the existing examples of these characters are, most of the time, really poorly designed.
+The Greek Plus set omits Greek archaic letters and archaic numerals that one usually fns in older Polytonic Greek fonts.
+These are: the archaic letters: diggama, textual koppa and the numerals: stigma, numeric koppa, sampi, all in both upper case and lower case form.
+The specific archaic characters and numerals, even if they aren't many, require special attention and research on behalf of the designer.
+These characters are rarely used and most of the designers don't even know how to typeset them, hence the existing examples of these characters are, most of the time, really poorly designed.

-The Greek Plus set omits Greek archaic numerals, which are not used at all in modern Greek.
-They can be difficult to design, and

-basic Polytonic set is primarily because I want to promote the expansion of Greek character sets to Polytonic.
-Adding polytonic to a pre-existing greek set can be done almost entirely by the use of composites.
-Speeding up the process of creating polytonic greek fonts will give polytonic users the chance to typeset their text with a much wider variety of typefaces, and hopefully many a bit more modern looking than Didot :)
+Adding polytonic to a pre-existing Greek set can be done almost entirely by the use of composites.
+Speeding up the process of creating polytonic greek fonts will give polytonic users the chance to typeset their text with a much wider variety of typefaces, and hopefully few a bit more modern looking than Didot :)

 ## Character set
 https://github.com/googlefonts/gftools/tree/master/Lib/gftools/encodings/GF%20Glyph%20Sets/Greek